 IF THE DAY IS MIXED

-On mixed days, the best approach is usually to build a flexible plan with 2 or 3 simple alternatives by macro-area, rather than insisting on an itinerary that is too rigid.
+On mixed days, the best approach is usually to build a flexible plan with 2 or 3 simple alternatives by area, rather than insisting on an itinerary that is too rigid.

 IF YOU HAVE A CAR

-Having a car greatly increases the usefulness of this logic, because it lets you switch quickly from one side of the island to another and make better use of the macro-area with the most favourable conditions.
+Having a car greatly increases the usefulness of this logic, because it lets you switch quickly from one side of the island to another and make better use of the area with the most favorable conditions.

 THE RIGHT LOGIC